dprkhunt3r/LazarusAnalysisDraft/README.md

 # LazarusAnalysisDraft

 ## !!!
-There may be errors, this is just a draft, and it only represents my personal opinion
+There may be mistakes in the draft, and it only represents my personal opinion